●⫸ What is a Food Chain?

 Photosynthesis is the process by which plants obtain energy from the sun.
 This energy can then be passed down the food chain from one organism to the next.
 The producer is the organism that obtains energy from sunlight.
 Plants are frequently involved, but bacteria can also play a role in some cases.

-Even though producers carry energy into the food chain from the sun, consumers make up the vast majority of the food chain.
+- Even though producers carry energy from the sun into the food chain, consumers make up most of it.
 Predators, scavengers, and parasites are examples of these.
-Only 10% of a plant’s energy is passed on when it is eaten by a primary consumer.
+Only 10% of a plant’s energy is passed on when a primary consumer eats it.

-The ten percent law provides an overview of food chain cycling.
-In addition, the ten percent law demonstrates the inefficiency of storing energy at each successive trophic level.
+- The ten percent law overviews food chain cycling and demonstrates energy storage inefficiency at each successive trophic level.

-The low percentage of transferred energy can be attributed to a variety of factors, including some organisms not being consumed, insufficient digestion of the eaten organism, energy expended in excretory processes, and energy lost as heat.
+- The low percentage of transferred energy can be attributed to various factors, including some organisms not being consumed, insufficient digestion of the eaten organism, energy expended in excretory processes, and energy lost as heat.

 Consumers transfer 20% of their energy to other consumers.
-This is since they are more efficient than plants at transferring energy.
-Much of the energy is expended in excretion, and some are expended in attempting to maintain a steady temperature.
+This is because they are more efficient than plants at transferring energy.
+Much energy is expended in excretion, and some is expended to maintain a steady temperature.

 When producers or consumers die, decomposers feed on them.
-After producers and consumers die, decomposers divide complex materials down into simple components, consuming the energy they contain.
-Minerals and elements required by plants are thus released in a form that plants can use.
+After producers and consumers die, decomposers divide complex materials into simple components, consuming their energy.
+Thus, minerals and elements required by plants are released in a form that plants can use.

 There are times when plants must be destroyed.
-Plants will be killed by pesticides.
-They must, however, be used with caution because they can harm plants that you do not want to kill.
+Pesticides will kill plants.
+However, they must be used cautiously because they can harm plants you do not want to kill.
 Pesticides or biological controls are used to eliminate pests.
 Pesticides are poisonous chemicals that are applied to pests.
-To get rid of pests, you can also use biological controls (other organisms).
+You can also use biological controls (other organisms) to eliminate pests.

 However, biological controls are often slower to act than pesticides.
-They can also be harmful because the organism on its own may become a pest over time.
-Many farmers will restrict movement in the cause of transferring energy in living creatures so that less energy is lost.
+They can also be harmful because the organism may become a pest over time.
+Many farmers restrict movement to transfer energy in living creatures so that less energy is lost.
 This energy can then be converted into body mass.

 ◆ Energy Pyramid Formed by Food Chain